What Tindra does, and how it works.

 - Email via any supported provider (SMTP, Postmark, Brevo, and more)

-- Slack and Discord: paste your incoming webhook URL and alerts post directly to any channel
+- Slack, Discord, and Microsoft Teams: paste your incoming webhook URL and alerts post directly to any channel

 - Webhook with a structured JSON payload posted to any URL you control